 On 23 February the Observer/Anthony Burgess Prizes for Arts Journalism were awarded in London, with Susan Sheahan winning the £3000 prize for best essay.
 The prizes celebrate Burgess’s work as a literary journalist and his 30-year involvement with the Observer newspaper.
 This year’s judges are Sarah Donaldson, Lara Feigel, Kevin Jackson, Robert McCrum and Andrew Biswell.

-From 3 July to 5 July, the Burgess Foundation will hold a centenary conference, under the title ‘Anthony Burgess: Life, Work, Reputation’.
-This conference will feature new discussion and analysis of Burgess’s life and work, and it will include the opportunity to visit some of the places described in his autobiography, Little Wilson and Big God.
+From 3 July to 5 July, the Burgess Foundation held a centenary conference, under the title ‘Anthony Burgess: Life, Work, Reputation’.
+This conference featured new discussion and analysis of Burgess’s life and work, and it included the opportunity to visit some of the places described in his autobiography, Little Wilson and Big God.
 Further information can be found HERE.